Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp.md

 ![](/images/dif_000185_497_b.jpg)

-###### The head and the column or the pillar of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.
+###### The head and the top and central sections of the column or the pillar of the Barberini Harp, Museo Nazionale Degli Strumenti Musicali, Roma, 2014.

 ***